Victqr/Folder-Locker/README.md

 ---

-## ⚠️ Important
+## ⚠️ Important Notice

 > 🚧 **Work in Progress – Use at your own risk!**
-> This app is still under development and may contain bugs.
+> This app is still in development and may contain bugs.
-> Do **not use it for sensitive or irreplaceable files without a backup.**
+> **Do NOT use it for sensitive or irreplaceable files without backup.**
-> Files can be **irreversibly damaged** if unlocking fails or the app crashes.
+> Files may be **irreversibly damaged** if something goes wrong.
 > You are fully responsible for your own data.

 ---